History of the Army National Guard

-The first colonists in Virginia and Massachusetts knew that they had to rely on themselves for their own defense.
+The first colonists in Virginia and Massachusetts knew that they had to rely on themselves for their defense.
 Although the colonists feared the traditional enemies of England, the Spanish, and Dutch, their main threat came from the thousands of native Americans who surrounded them.

 Initially, relations with the Indians were relatively peaceful, but as the colonists took more and more of the Indians land, war became inevitable.
-In 1622, Indians massacred nearly one-quarter of the English settlers in Virginia.
-In 1637, the English settlers in New England went to war against the Pequot Indians of Connecticut.
+In 1622, Indians massacred nearly one-quarter of the English invaders in Virginia.
+In 1637, the English in New England went to war against the Pequot Indians of Connecticut.